June 28, 2019

 Farther inland, US Watercraft occupies the former home of Pearson Composites, where Pearson sailboats were once built.
 US Watercraft currently builds the Alerion, True North, North Rip and C&C brands using modern materials and techniques that would have seemed miraculous to Warren shipbuilders of the past.

 Textile manufacturing also played a role in Warren’s history, as evidenced by the former cotton mill built by Warren Manufacturing in 1896.
-The red mill buildings, most recently occupied by the American Tourister luggage company, are now being renovated as apartments and commercial space, with plans for 14 docks to be installed in front of its waterfront location just below the Route 114 bridge.
+The red mill buildings, most recently occupied by the American Tourister luggage company, are now being renovated as residential living and commercial space, with plans for docks to be installed in front of its waterfront location just below the Route 114 bridge.

 Another long-standing industry that continues to flourish in Warren is shellfishing.
 The town is known for its fiercely independent quahog fishermen, who rake clams from the bay bottom in their fleet of weathered skiffs, many sporting homemade plywood shelters.
 Many of these bivalves are purchased by Blount Fine Foods on Water Street, a major processor and distributor of clam products.
 The public can purchase fresh clams and chowders at the company’s retail store opposite the processing plant.